ChandlerBang/AutoSSL/README.md

 # AutoSSL
 A PyTorch implementation of paper ["Automated Self-Supervised Learning for Graphs"](https://arxiv.org/abs/2106.05470).

-Code will be realesed soon.
+Code will be released soon.
 Stay tuned :)